chloealbright/DevHiveMind/Algorithms & Data Structures/Discrete math.md

 use truth table to identify overlap conditions
 🔼 AND 🔽OR

-logical implication like `p -> q` from discrete math in the programming context just means if the condition is true then do the action in the if statement body.
+logical implication like `p -> q` from discrete math in the programming context just means if the condition is true then do the action in the if statement body or in this case is `p` true then you can implement `q` you can use`!` for negation in javascript but in discrete math it is another sign.

-`!` negation

 | Truth Table |  | 1 🔼 2 🔼 3 | 1🔽2🔽3 |  |  |
 | ---- | ---- | ---- | ---- | ---- | ---- |